Dasffafa/Radish_Pixel_Dungeon/README.md

 # Shattered Pixel Dungeon

+This is a fork of Shattered Pixel Dungeon that can also compile for the web.
+Inspired by [this](https://github.com/gnojus/pixel-dungeon-gdx) web port for the original Pixel Dungeon.

+## Libraries Used
+This project uses the following libraries:
+- [TeaVM](https://teavm.org), licensed under the Apache License, Version 2.0.
+- [gdx-teavm](https://github.com/xpenatan/gdx-teavm), licensed under the Apache License, Version 2.0.

 [Shattered Pixel Dungeon](https://shatteredpixel.com/shatteredpd/) is an open-source traditional roguelike dungeon crawler with randomized levels and enemies, and hundreds of items to collect and use.
 It's based on the [source code of Pixel Dungeon](https://github.com/00-Evan/pixel-dungeon-gradle), by [Watabou](https://www.watabou.ru).

 Shattered Pixel Dungeon currently compiles for Android, iOS, and Desktop platforms.
 You can find official releases of the game on: